PipedreamHQ/docs/docs/limits/README.md

 ## Email Triggers

 Currently, the same limits that apply to HTTP triggers also apply to [email triggers](/workflows/steps/triggers/#email).
+We limit the total size of the email body, headers, and attachments, and the rate at which emails can be sent.

-See the [HTTP limits above](#http-triggers) for more information.
+See the [HTTP limits above](#http-triggers) for the specific limits.

 ## Workflows